Looking for a dynamic keynote speaker or trainer for your conference or event that focuses on professional well-being and work-life balance?

 While Barbara’s keynotes and training focus on professional well-being from vicarious trauma, her breakout sessions focus on Promoting Resilience Through Traumatic Bereavement Informed Care.
 These programs include:

-- Palette of Grief®: A Creative Tool that Captures a Client’s Traumatic Grief Reactions
+- Palette of Grief®: A Creative Tool that Captures Traumatic Grief Reactions after a Sudden, Traumatic Death

 - But I Didn’t Say Goodbye: Helping Families After a Suicide